Confidentiality, disclosure and data protection

 The University takes issues relating to confidentiality, disclosure and data protection seriously.
 Staff should be aware of their responsibility to respect the right of others to confidentiality.

 It takes courage for students to talk to us about their private and personal lives.
-We have a duty to keep information confidential unless there's a reason to share it and in most situation we need to ask permission to do so.
-Our commitment to students is that:
+We have a duty to keep information confidential unless there's a reason to share it: in most situations we need to ask permission to do so.
+The Student Privacy Notice lists reasons why we may share personal information about students with colleagues at the University who have a business reason to know, and, in some circumstances, with external organisations.

-- Any information given to us will be kept strictly confidential.
+- Any information given to us will be stored securely.

-- We may share information about students with other staff within the particular team whose services the student has accessed.
+- We may share information with other staff within the university, where required for operational purposes.

-- Some staff within our more specialist teams receive regular clinical supervision and if a staff member discusses a student in the context of their work, they will do so without revealing the student's identity.
+- Some staff within our more specialist teams receive regular clinical supervision; if a staff member discusses a student in the context of their work, they will do so without revealing the student's identity.

-- Unless otherwise agreed with the student, a disabled students sensitive information can be released within the University only for the assessment and provision of services.
+- Unless otherwise agreed with the student, a disabled students sensitive information can be released within the University only for the assessment and provision of services as described in the student contract.

 Legal grounds for breaking confidentiality